 |Baseline KPSa ≤ 70||70%||68%|

 |Clinical benefit response||22.2%||4.8%|

 |(95% CI)||(4.7, 6.9)||(3.1, 5.1)|

 |a Karnofsky Performance Status.

-e The p-value for clinical benefit response was calculated using the two-sided test for difference in binomial proportions.
-All other p-values were calculated using the Log rank test for difference in overall time to an event.
+b p-value for clinical benefit response calculated using the two-sided test for difference in binomial proportions.
+All other p-values are calculated using log rank test.

 This monograph has been modified to include the generic and brand name in many instances.